ncbi/ribovore/documentation/install.md

 And then execute `source ~/.bashrc`, `source ~/.zshrc`, or `source ~/.cshrc` again.

 ---
-## Verifying successful installation with test runs<a name="tests"></a>
+## <a name="tests"></a> Verifying successful installation with test runs

-Ribovore includes some tests you can run to make sure that your installation was successful and that your environment variables are set-up correctly.
+Ribovore includes some tests you can run after setting your environment variables as explained above to make sure that your installation was successful and that your environment variables are set correctly.

 These are several shell scripts for running tests; with respect to the installation directory they are in the directory `ribovore/testfiles/` and start with `do-` and end with `.sh`.

-You should run the `ribovore/testfiles/do-all-tests.sh` script to make sure Ribovore installed correctly.
+You should run the `$RIBOSCRIPTSDIR/testfiles/do-all-tests.sh` script to make sure Ribovore installed correctly.
 They should pass, as shown below.

-There is also a special test script `do-parallel-tests.sh` that you should run if you want to test if you can use the `-p` option with `ribotyper`, `riboaligner`, `riboaligner` or `ribodbmaker` for parallelization on a cluster.
-But this test will likely only work internally at NCBI or if you happen to have a compute farm set-up in a similar way at NCBI.
+There is also a special test script `do-parallel-tests.sh` that you should run if you want to test if you can use the `-p` option with `ribotyper`, `ribosensor`, `riboaligner` or `ribodbmaker` for parallelization on a cluster.
+But this test will likely only work internally at NCBI.
 See this [example](ribotyper.md#exampleparallel) for more information.  `do-parallel-tests.sh` is **not** run as part of `do-all-tests.sh`.

 To run all tests, execute: